albertogoffi/toradocu/README.md

 Notice that building Toradocu requires Java JDK 1.8+.

 ## Running Toradocu
 Toradocu is a command-line tool.
-To get the list of parameters, execute

-      java -jar toradocu-0.1-all.jar --help

-Internally Toradocu executes the `javadoc` tool.
-Every option starting with `-J` will be passed to the `javadoc` tool.
-For example, you have to specify the path to your sources with `-J-sourcepath=...`.
-You can customize the behavior of the `javadoc` tool using all its options.

 A typical Toradocu invocation looks like this:

     java -jar toradocu-0.1-all.jar \